The Invisible Man: Plot summary

-A mysterious man, Griffin, referred to as 'the stranger', arrives at the local inn owned by Mr. and Mrs. Hall of the English village of Iping, West Sussex, during a snowstorm.
-The stranger wears a long-sleeved, thick coat and gloves; his face is hidden entirely by bandages except for a prosthetic nose, and he wears a wide-brimmed hat.
-He is excessively reclusive, irascible, unfriendly, and introverted.
-He demands to be left alone and spends most of his time in his rooms working with a set of chemicals and laboratory apparatus, only venturing out at night.
-He also causes a lot of accidents, but when Mrs. Hall addresses this, the stranger angrily demands that the cost of the damage be put on his bill.
-While Griffin is staying at the inn, hundreds of strange glass bottles arrive.
-Many local townspeople believe this to be very odd.
-He becomes the talk of the village with many theorizing as to his origins.
+A man named Griffin arrives at an inn owned by Mr. and Mrs. Hall of the English village of Iping, West Sussex, during a snowstorm.
+He wears a wide-brimmed hat, a long-sleeved, thick coat and gloves; his face is hidden entirely by bandages except for a prosthetic nose.
+He is reclusive, irascible, unfriendly, and introverted.
+He demands to be left alone and spends most of his time in his rooms working with chemicals and laboratory apparatus, only venturing out at night.
+He causes a lot of accidents, but when Mrs. Hall addresses this, Griffin demands that the cost of the damage be put on his bill.
+While he is staying at the inn, hundreds of glass bottles arrive.
+His odd behaviour becomes the talk of the village, with many theorizing as to his origins.

-Meanwhile, a mysterious burglary occurs in the village.
-Griffin is running out of money and is trying to find a way to pay for his board and lodging.
-When his landlady demands that he pay his bill and quit the premises, he reveals his invisibility to her in a fit of anger.
-An attempt to apprehend the stranger by police officer Jaffers is thwarted when he undresses to take advantage of his invisibility, fights off his would-be captors, and flees to the South Downs.
+Meanwhile, a burglary occurs in the village, but no suspect is found.
+Running short of money, Griffin is unable to pay for his lodging and meals.
+When his landlady threatens to kick him out, he reveals his invisibility to her in a fit of anger.
+An attempt to apprehend him by the police is thwarted when he undresses to take advantage of his invisibility, fights off his would-be captors, and flees.

-There Griffin coerces a tramp, Thomas Marvel, to become his assistant.
+At the South Downs, Griffin coerces a tramp, Thomas Marvel, to become his assistant.
 With Marvel, he returns to the village to recover three notebooks that contain records of his experiments.
-Marvel attempts to betray the Invisible Man, who threatens to kill him.
-Marvel escapes to the seaside town of Port Burdock, pursued to a local inn by the Invisible Man, who is shot by one of the bar patrons.
+Marvel attempts to betray Griffin, who threatens to kill him.
+Marvel escapes to the seaside town of Port Burdock, pursued to an inn by Griffin, who is shot by one of the bar patrons.

-The Invisible Man takes shelter in a nearby house that turns out to belong to Dr. Kemp, a former acquaintance from medical school.
-To Kemp, he reveals his true identity.
-Griffin is an albino former medical student who left medicine to devote himself to optics.
+Griffin takes shelter in a nearby house that turns out to belong to Dr. Kemp, a former acquaintance from medical school.
+To Kemp, he reveals his true identity: an albino former medical student who left medicine to devote himself to the science of optics.